-So, how exactly can you use TikTok to help with building your brand?
+So, how exactly can you use TikTok to start building your brand?
 Here are some tips to help you make it big on this new app.

 When you sign up to TikTok, you can choose either a free profile or pay for their Pro account.
 It’s much better to go straight for the Pro, as it will provide you access to analytics for the app.